-- (2) must furnish a semen certificate obtained from supplier of the semen with the application to register/record - B. Any bull providing semen for sale must be DNA tested at a laboratory designated by the Belted Galloway Society and a copy of the test report shall be held in the files of the Society.
-The semen supplier shall furnish a semen certificate to his/her customers upon notification that a calf is to be registered which resulted from the use of the purchased semen.
-The semen supplier may at his/ her option charge a fee for this semen certificate.
+- (2) may furnish a bill of sale obtained from supplier of the semen with the application to register/record - B. Any bull providing semen for sale must be DNA tested at a laboratory designated by the Belted Galloway Society and a copy of the test report shall be held in the files of the Society.